rodber/chevereto-free/README.md

 On most servers, that's all you need.
 The system has a built-in system check that will tell you right away when you need to fix something on your server.

+## Installation
+Chevereto Free can be installed in several different ways, it all depends on what suits you best.

-## Install via Installer (recommended)
+### ⚡Install using our Installer (recommended)
+The installer is a single `.php` file which will download and extract the latest release for you.
 1. Download the [Chevereto Installer](https://chevereto.com/download/file/installer)
 2. Upload this file to your target destination (usually the `public_html` folder)
-3. Open your website target destination URL and follow the installation process
+3. Go to your website and follow the instructions

-## Free installation service
-We will be happy to install Chevereto for you.
-Just send us an [installation request](https://chevereto.com/panel/request-installation)  and we will do all the installation for you for free.
-This service is only available for cPanel-based websites.
+### ✨Install using Softaculous
+If your web hosting includes [Softaculous](https://softaculous.com/), you can install Chevereto Free with just one click.
+Chevereto Free should be available for one-click install under the "[Image Galleries](https://www.softaculous.com/apps/galleries/Chevereto_Free)" category.

-## Install via zip/tarball
+### 📦Install via zip/tarball
  1. Download the [latest release](https://github.com/Chevereto/Chevereto-Free/releases/latest) of Chevereto Free
  2. Upload the contents of your download to your server (usually the `public_html` folder)
  3. Go to your website and follow the instructions

+### 🤙Install service (free) for cPanel hosting
+We will be happy to install Chevereto for you.
+Just send us an [installation request](https://chevereto.com/panel/request-installation),  and we will do all the installation for you for free.
+This service is only available for cPanel-based web hosting.

 For additional installation instructions, refer to our [official documentation](https://chevereto.com/docs/install).

 ## Updates
 Chevereto has a built-in system that checks for new updates every day via the [Chevereto API](https://chevereto.com/api/get/info/free).
-The system will notify you when an update is available and it will guide you through the process.
+The system will notify you when an update is available, and it will guide you through the process.

 ## Upgrade to paid edition
 To upgrade to our paid edition, simply navigate to your dashboard panel and click on the `upgrade` button.

 ## Support
-Chevereto Free is forked from previous paid releases and it inherits not only the new features and improvements, but also the bugs at that prior stage of development.
-Since this edition is always several months behind the paid edition, **any support request or bug reporting is ignored**.
+Chevereto Free is forked from previous paid releases, meaning that it inherits the bugs at that prior stage of development.
+Since this edition is always several months behind the paid edition, **any bug reporting is ignored**.
+For any other issue, feel free to ask in our <a href="https://chevereto.com/community/forums/community-support.93/">Community Support</a>.

 ## License
 Copyright [Rodolfo Berríos](http://rodolfoberrios.com) - Released under the AGPLv3 license.